ga4gh/va-spec/docs/source/quick-start.rst

 * **GKS Domain Entity Models** are defined to represent the entities and concepts that Variant Annotations are about - e.g. Genes, Conditions, Therapeutic Procedures.
 These are used to represent the subjects, objects, and qualifiers in VA Statements.

-* **VA Standard Profiles** represent Standard Models for describing specific types of Statments or Study Results about molecular variation.
+* **VA Standard Profile Models** represent Standard Models for describing specific types of Statments or Study Results about molecular variation.
 They are generated through specializations of the GKS Core-IM.
 They are defiend as conceptual information models, and dervied into formal json schema through the GKS Metaschema Processor tools.

+** VA Standard Profile JSON Schema** . . .

+** Implementation schema** . . .

 While the SEPIO and GKS Core models are the basis for deriving downstream VA profiles, the evolution of these core models is driven by bottom-up requirements arising from implementation models for working data applications.
 These requirements flow upstream to inform extension or refinement of the GKS Core-IM, and ultimately the SEPIO Core-IM - ensuring tight alignment across these models, and adherence to core modeling pricniples they espouse.